tanyaleepr/tanyaleepr/README.md

 <h2> About me </h2>

-I am Tanya Gonzalez, currently a student of Software Development at the Vanderbilt, and Chinese Philosophy at Harvard.
+Hello!
+I am Tanya Gonzalez (李佳佳).
+I am currently a student of Software Development at Vanderbilt, and Chinese Philosophy student at Harvard.
 I love to learn different topics and aspects of life, that is why I keep pushing myself into developing technological skills to empower minorities in my field.
 As for my background in academia, I have a Bachelor of Science in Criminal Justice and a Masters of Arts in International Affairs.
 My goal is to work in different fields to empower society in developing their own skills in life.

 ⚡ Fun fact: I enjoy reading, learning, and talking about different political theories.
 I love to learn from all ethnicities, and I would love to move to any country in Asia.